AdrianKrebs/cdc-docs/docs/intro.md

 - <b>Micorservice: </b>detect breaking changes at <b>runtime</b>

 Imagine the following situation: </br>
-Provider changes his interface, refactors, refactors tests as well, everything green </br>
+Provider changes his interface, refactors, refactors tests as well, everything green</br>
-In the providers CI/CD pipline, all tests are passing </br>
+In the providers CI/CD pipline, all tests are passing</br>
-GO FOR Production! </br>
+GO for Production! </br>
 Monitoring shows no Errors for the ProviderService</br>

 But suddenly the ConsumerService fails every request...</br>
 Blaming starts...</br>
-Maybe we should have tested this!</br>
+Maybe we should have tested this...</br>
 But how?</br>

-Obvious Solution: Service Tests  </br>
+Obvious solution: Service Tests  </br>
-Start the frontend, oh it needs IP-Check-Service, oh we need test data... oh we need tokens, certificates, authentication, ...</br>
+Start the frontend.
+Start other consumed services.
+We need test data.
+In addition, we need tokens, certificates, authentication, ...</br>
 What a nightmare!
 This results in a full E2E test.
-We only wanted test the interaction between the two services!</br>
+But we only wanted test the interaction between the two services.</br>
-We want to know very early that we break something AND we want to know it fast!
+We want to know very early and fast that we break something.

 <b>Contracts come into play</b>

 ![teams](teams.jpg)

-The <a href="https://docs.pact.io">Pact Framework</a> (no real alternative) offers CDC testing implementations for most languages (Java, Javascript, Ruby, Swift, Android, Go). <br>
+The <a href="https://docs.pact.io">Pact Framework</a> offers CDC testing implementations for most languages (Java, Javascript, Ruby, Swift, Android, Go). <br>

 ## Provider Workflow